-- 18 Per DASH IF interop points, Representations with separate keys, licenses, and license policy are - 19 contained in different Adaptation Sets. - 20 Adaptive bitrate switching can function automatically within an Adaptation Set without changing - 21 keys, licenses, robustness and output rules, etc. - 22 A player may download licenses for multiple Adaptation Sets in a Group, and seamlessly switch - 23 between them if it is able.
-Seamless switching between Adaptation Sets is allowed, but not re- - 24 quired.
-DASH may need to signal which Adaptation Sets are intended for seamless switching, i.e. - 25 have identical source content, same picture aspect ratio, same exact rescaled pixel registration, - 26 same sample description (e.g. 'avc3'), same initialization behavior (@bitstreamSwitch- - 27 ing = true/false), same Timescale and @timescale, and are mutually time-aligned. - 28 The DASH-IF interop points are intended to make bitrate switching within an Adaptation Set sim- - 29 ple and automatic, whether Representations are encrypted or not.
-Placement of Representations - 30 in different Adaptation Sets informs players that those Representations need to be initialized with - 31 different parameters, such as a different key and license.
-The full initialization process is repeated - 32 per Period.
-Adaptation Sets with @bitstreamSwitching = "true" only need to be initial- - 33 ized once per Period.
-Adaptation Sets with @bitstreamSwitching = "false" need to be - 34 partially re-initialized on each Representation switch (to change the SPS parameter sets referenced - from NALs to those stored in in the containing track's 'avcC'), but most initialized parameters - such as timescale, codec Profile/Level, display buffer size, colorspace, etc.; and licenses and the - 37 DRM system ... do not need to be changed. - 38 Fetching and resetting keys and licenses during adaptive switching requires processing Initializa- - 39 tion Segments with different 'tenc' default_KID and possibly 'pssh' boxes.
-That may not be - 40 seamless, especially in browser playback where the decoders are only aware of player switching - 41 when an Initialization Segment flows through the MSE buffer and a needKey () event is raised - 42 via EME.

-Note that switching between Adaptation Sets with different Media Profiles could be restricted by key and license policy, e.g. the user only purchased SD rights, the player only has analog output 3 and HD content requires a protected digital output, UHD content requires hardware protected

-4 5 Implementations that seamlessly switch between Representations with different keys and policies generally require a standardized presentation ID or content ID system that associates multiple keys 6 7 and licenses to that ID and presentation, then downloads only the keys/licenses authorized for that 8 user and device (e.g. SD or HD+SD).
-The player must then install those licenses and use player 9 logic to select only Representations in an Adaptation Set for which a license is installed and output 10 controls, display configuration, etc. allow playback (e.g. only Representations keyed for an installed SD license).
-Players and license servers without this pre-configuration protocol and adap-11 tive switching logic will encounter key/license requests in the process of adaptive switching, and 12 13 may find output blocked by different license policies, user rights, etc.
+- 41 Per DASH IF interop points, Representations with separate keys, licenses, and license policy are - 42 contained in different Adaptation Sets.

+- 1 Adaptive bitrate switching can function automatically within an Adaptation Set without changing - 2 keys, licenses, robustness and output rules, etc. - 3 A player may download licenses for multiple Adaptation Sets in a Group, and seamlessly switch - 4 between them if it is able.
+Seamless switching between Adaptation Sets is allowed, but not re- - 5 quired.
+DASH may need to signal which Adaptation Sets are intended for seamless switching, i.e. - 6 have identical source content, same picture aspect ratio, same exact rescaled pixel registration, - 7 same sample description (e.g. 'avc3'), same initialization behavior (@bitstreamSwitch- - 8 ing = true/false), same Timescale and @timescale, and are mutually time-aligned. - 9 The DASH-IF interop points are intended to make bitrate switching within an Adaptation Set sim- - ple and automatic, whether Representations are encrypted or not.
+Placement of Representations - in different Adaptation Sets informs players that those Representations need to be initialized with - different parameters, such as a different key and license.
+The full initialization process is repeated - per Period.
+Adaptation Sets with @bitstreamSwitching = "true" only need to be initial- - ized once per Period.
+Adaptation Sets with @bitstreamSwitching = "false" need to be - partially re-initialized on each Representation switch (to change the SPS parameter sets referenced - from NALs to those stored in the containing track's 'avcC'), but most initialized parameters - such as timescale, codec Profile/Level, display buffer size, colorspace, etc.; and licenses and the - 18 DRM system ... do not need to be changed. - 19 Fetching and resetting keys and licenses during adaptive switching requires processing Initializa- - 20 tion Segments with different 'tenc' default KID and possibly 'pssh' boxes.
+That may not be - seamless, especially in browser playback where the decoders are only aware of player switching - when an Initialization Segment flows through the MSE buffer and a needKey() event is raised - via EME. - Note that switching between Adaptation Sets with different Media Profiles could be restricted by - 25 key and license policy, e.g. the user only purchased SD rights, the player only has analog output - and HD content requires a protected digital output, UHD content requires hardware protected - 27 DRM, etc. - 28 Implementations that seamlessly switch between Representations with different keys and policies - 29 generally require a standardized presentation ID or content ID system that associates multiple keys - and licenses to that ID and presentation, then downloads only the keys/licenses authorized for that - 31 user and device (e.g. SD or HD+SD).
+The player must then install those licenses and use player - 32 logic to select only Representations in an Adaptation Set for which a license is installed and output - 33 controls, display configuration, etc. allow playback (e.g. only Representations keyed for an in- - stalled SD license).
+Players and license servers without this pre-configuration protocol and adap- - 35 tive switching logic will encounter key/license requests in the process of adaptive switching, and - may find output blocked by different license policies, user rights, etc.